-IMPORTANT: If you’ve been injured in a North Carolina truck accident, call 1-800-525-7111 for a FREE, no-obligation consultation with one of our experienced attorneys.
 We can review the circumstances of the accident, evaluate what North Carolina trucking laws may apply, and help determine your best legal path for seeking compensation.

 In this article, we’ll outline some of the most common federal and North Carolina trucking laws and regulations that may apply to a potential truck accident injury case.

 Federal and State Trucking Laws and Regulations in North Carolina

 In the United States, commercial vehicles carrying passengers and/or cargo are regulated by both state and federal laws.